BillRZhao/BillRZhao.github.io/index.md

 Hello!
 I am a second year Master's student in Economics at Duke University.
 In my spare time, I like to play the piano, go hiking, and read interesting books.
 I am also actively improving my math knowledge to be better prepared for my future research.

 My current interest lies in Econometrics and Microeconomics Theory.
 I draw inspiration from both the literature and the empirical projects I have done.
-In the following sections you can some of my past projects.
+In the following sections you can see some of my past projects.

 I believe in the value of sharing, thus I make all of my notes public, with appropriate citations of the lectures of my professors.